Lugo lifts Mets over Phillies; Harper erupts after ejection

 UP NEXT

-Phillies RHP Aaron Nola (4-2, 2.46 ERA) opposes two-time reigning NL Cy Young Award winner Jacob deGrom (2-1, 1.76) in a rare showdown between the NL East aces.
-The pair have only shared the mound once, a 2018 game in which deGrom was pulled after one inning in a return from injury.
+Phillies RHP Aaron Nola (4-2, 2.46 ERA) opposes deGrom (2-1, 1.76) in a rare showdown between the NL East aces.
+The pair has only shared the mound once, a 2018 game in which deGrom was pulled after one inning in a return from injury.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner